wazukeed/fitness-tracker-endterm/README.md

       •Document APIs clearly using README and Postman

     Overall, this project improved my backend development skills and understanding of clean architecture.

+•Bonus Task

+    •Objective:

+      Implement a simple in-memory caching mechanism to improve application performance by reducing unnecessary database queries.

+    •Cache Strategy:

+      The result of the getAll() method is stored in memory after the first request.
+      Subsequent calls to the endpoint GET /api/workouts/ return cached data instead of querying the database again.

+      This reduces database load and improves response time.

+    •Design Pattern Used:
+      Singleton

+      A dedicated WorkoutCache class was implemented using the Singleton pattern.
+      This guarantees that only one cache instance exists during the application lifecycle and ensures centralized cache management.

+    •Automatic Cache Invalidation:

+      To maintain data consistency, the cache is automatically cleared after:
+        •create()
+        •update()
+        •delete()

+      This prevents outdated data from being returned.

+    •Manual Cache Clearing:

+        A manual cache reset endpoint was added:

+      DELETE /api/workouts/cache

+      This allows explicit cache invalidation when required.

+    •Architecture Compliance:

+      •Cache stored fully in memory using Java collections •Layered architecture preserved (Controller → Service → Repository) •SOLID principles maintained
+      •No external caching libraries used

+    The bonus implementation improves performance while preserving clean architecture and correct system behavior.